Switched

 Post-stroke, or a neurological injury, walking is the common number one goal for many people – the ability to stand and walk unaided is a key indicator of independence levels for most people.
 With this independence comes confidence and freedom.

-THERA-Trainer Lyra At VIM Healthcare
+THERA-Trainer Lyra At VIM Health

-We have all sorts of people using Lyra at VIM but it’s become particularly useful in our intensive rehabilitation programmes.
+We have all sorts of people using the Lyra at VIM but it’s become particularly useful in our intensive rehabilitation programmes.
 Our intensive programmes aim to get clients training at a higher intensity, more frequently.
 It’s the repetition of movement that is crucial during these programmes to encourage positive neuroplasticity in clients, helping them reach their therapy goals.

 One of the best ways for people to practice walking and rebuild those neural connections is by walking.
-That’s why the natural gait Lyra helps clients replicate is essential – users can walk for much longer using Lyra and build up those important repetitions.
+That’s why the natural gait the Lyra helps clients replicate is essential – users can walk for much longer using the Lyra and build up those important repetitions.

 It’s beneficial how quickly the Lyra can be adapted to suit each user – we can adapt stride length and the handrail height quite quickly.
-Transferring from a seated position to Lyra is also easy as the base opens to accept a wheelchair, secure the harness on the person using it, lift them and then remove the chair.
+Transferring from a seated position to the Lyra is also easy as the base opens to accept a wheelchair, secure the harness on the person using it, lift them and then remove the chair.
 This is convenient and safe for both users, and our therapists.

-Our clients and therapists have both been impressed with Lyra and we’re looking forward to helping more people gain independence using this important piece of kit.
+Our clients and therapists have both been impressed with the Lyra and we’re looking forward to helping more people gain independence using this important piece of kit.

 Get In Touch